makerdao/mips/MIP84/MIP84.md

 ### MIP84c8: Modify the DssKiln parameters

-This component enables a Subproposal Process to modify the DssKiln parameters as defined in MIP84c7.
+This process component establishes the process to modify the Dss-kiln parameters as defined in MIP84c7.

 #### Subproposal Parameters and Template